rstojnic/lazydata/README.md

 **Problem**: Keeping data files in git (e.g. via git-lfs) results in a bloated repository that take ages to pull.

-**Solution**: `filefreezer` store only references to data file in git, and syncs data files on-demand when they are needed.
+**Solution**: `filefreezer` store only references to data files in git, and syncs data files on-demand when they are needed.

 **Benefits**: